patrickfay/ski-tracker/app/views/README.md

   * Contains any custom styling this component needs
   * This file can be omitted if no custom styling is needed

-**NOTE** - These views should be simple and short files.
-These components will be comprised of different modules, which will hold more complex and reusable components.
+These views will be comprised of different modules and components, which will hold more complex and reusable components.